 - some websites are designed to defeat user’s browser settings

 - some browsers do not provide as much user control

 Text resizing, browser zoom, and other user choices may not work consistently on websites that do not meet accessibility guidelines.

 Should all websites include instructions like this?

-It is not an accessibility requirement that websites include information on changing text sizes and colors like this page.
-WAI chose to include this information to help people who want to know how to change their browser settings and may not know how.
+It’s up to the website owner.
+It’s not an accessibility requirement that websites include information on changing text sizes and colors like this page.
+We chose to include this information to help people who want to know how to change their browser settings.